The Fall Guy (2024 film): Cast

 Additionally, Lee Majors and Heather Thomas, who starred as Colt Seavers and Jody Banks in the original television series, reprise their roles in a mid-credits scene with Majors credited as "The Fall Guy", while Jason Momoa has an uncredited appearance as himself.
 Justin Eaton, who is Ryan Gosling's stunt double in real life, portrays Henry, the stunt double who is accidentally killed.
-Two female Australian Kelpies portray Jean Claude, the dog that only understands French commands.
+Two female Australian Kelpies portray Jean-Claude, the dog that only understands French commands.

 Production

 Development

 In July 2010, the Los Angeles Times reported that a film based on the 1980s series The Fall Guy was in development.
-DreamWorks Pictures had teamed up with producers Walter F. Parkes and Laurie MacDonald on the project, and Martin Campbell was in talks to direct the film.
+DreamWorks Pictures had collaborated with producers Walter F. Parkes and Laurie MacDonald on the project, and Martin Campbell was in talks to direct the film.
 DreamWorks, through the Walt Disney Studios' Touchstone Pictures distribution label, was to release the film in North America, Latin America, Russia, Australia, and Asia, while Mister Smith Entertainment would have handled sales in the remaining territories.
 In September 2013, Dwayne Johnson was in negotiations to play the title role and McG was in talks to direct.

 In September 2020, Ryan Gosling, director David Leitch, and writer Drew Pearce were said to be working on an "unnamed stuntman film" that had been picked up by Universal Pictures.
 In May 2022, it was confirmed this project was a film adaptation of The Fall Guy.
 Loosely based on the TV series, the film is produced by Universal with Leitch's 87North Productions and Gosling's Entertainment 360, with Leitch and Kelly McCormick producing alongside Gosling and Guymon Casady.
 Pearce is also an executive producer, as is Geoff Shaevitz.
 Variety reported that the Australian Government and the New South Wales state authorities added funds to the production up to A$30 million and A$14.5 million respectively, with Paul Fletcher, Australia's Federal Minister for Communications, Urban Infrastructure, Cities and the Arts, estimating a boom to the local economy, over 1,000 Australian cast and crew, and more than 3,015 Australian film extras.

 Emily Blunt was cast in August 2022.
 Aaron Taylor-Johnson and Stephanie Hsu joined in October.
 Winston Duke, Hannah Waddingham, and Teresa Palmer were cast the following month.

 Gosling and Blunt said that they took inspiration from Leitch and his producer wife, Kelly McCormick, for the romantic relationship between their characters.
 Blunt's role was originally a makeup artist, but it was rewritten to be a first-time director before she received a draft of the script.
 Blunt had some input on the character, stating that "We all kind of built her together, because I think, maybe in the original script, she was quite severe, and that sort of tough director"; she thought it was more interesting to see someone who is "in a situation where they're way over their head".
 For the character, Blunt took some inspiration from director Greta Gerwig and several other people she had met.